objectionary/news.eolang.org/_posts/2022/12/2022-12-22-object-moving.md

   "right"
 ```

-And, finally, the actual adoption happens when we take an closed object
-and re-bind its `^` attribute:
+Also, we can take a closed object and re-bind its `^` attribute:

 ```
 b > y